 EPA Response: The EPA agrees with commenters that community engagement and public participation are important parts of an effective Class VI program.
 Community engagement and public education can help stakeholders understand the potential risks and benefits of a proposed Class VI project.
-These important activities also contribute to EJ and equity goals by giving people a voice in the decision-making process.
+The EPA has reviewed the WVDEP's proposed Class VI program and determined that it meets all public participation requirements for Class VI primacy approval.